whs/streaming/README.md

 A keyframe may contains a "force" flag.
 Forced keyframes appear when server have manually changed media.
 Clients encoutering force flag will try to reload the media.

+## License

+Licensed under [StealItPl 1.1](https://github.com/whs/whs.github.com/blob/master/LICENSE) or [AGPLv3](http://www.gnu.org/licenses/agpl.html).
+You can use this only for non commercial use with under 100 active users in a month and retain this license term in your derivatives or you can use it under the terms of AGPLv3.

 ## Acknowledgements

 - Flash video player from [Flash Media Playback](http://www.adobe.com/products/flashmediaplayback) (yeah, I should've used Strobe)